jppunnett/dboom/README.md

 # dboom
-Boom using libdill and dsock C libraries.
+Boom using libdill and libcurl C libraries.

 A C version of "hey" (https://github.com/rakyll/hey) using the excellent: